JeremieLitzler/vuemastery.course.notes/Real.world.vue2.course/Notes.md

 ### Make API Calls

+We will use the `created` lifecycle hook to load the data from the API using axios get promise.

 ### Component lifecycle

 _When should we call the API?_

+In the `created` lifecycle hook.
+See [the VueJS docs](https://vuejs.org/v2/api/#created).

+For the complete documentation,[open this link](https://vuejs.org/v2/guide/instance.html#Instance-Lifecycle-Hooks).

 ### Creating services

+When you call the same API in different place, we need to refractor and create a service so all API calls are made from the same place.

 ## Managing NPM packages